jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.SRecord.md

 ## SRecord Class

-Represents a single SRecord entry in an srecord file.
+Represents a single `SRecord` entry in an s-record file.
 This is an immutable type.
 To edit the contents, create a new one with the altered data buffer, address, and/or type.

 ```csharp
 public class SRecord